 Symptoms of Hyperthyroidism and Hypothyroidism

 Both can affect your hair, and not just on your scalp.
 Both types of thyroid issues can cause hair to fall out.
 The good news is that usually, your hair will grow back once your thyroid has been successfully treated.

 Women suffering from hyperthyroidism may also have itchy and dry skin.

-Changes in weight is one of the most common symptoms of thyroid issues.
+Changes in weight are one of the most common symptoms of thyroid issues.
 Hyperthyroidism will cause weight loss, and hypothyroidism will cause unexplained weight gain.
-So if you’ve been exercising and watching your diet and you’re STILL putting on weight, you may have a underactive thyroid.
+So if you’ve been exercising and watching your diet and you’re STILL putting on weight, you may have an underactive thyroid.